-Heralded as the machine to beat the super quick Jap's and Jawa's in 1,000 metre racing.
-The DR500 was a single cylinder of 498.5cc with a high lift
+Heralded as the machine to beat the super quick JAP's and Jawa's in 1,000 metre racing, The DR500 was a single cylinder of 498.5cc with a high lift camshaft.

-The engine was the work J.K.DrKosch of the company Wernecke-Zahndader-Getriebe.
-Some 20lbs lighter than a JAP, but with the same stroke 84 x 90, it was hoped to be extremely competitive.
+The engine was developed by Drkosch whilst working with the company Wernecke-Zahndader-Getriebe, and is also referred to as the DR500 Wernecke.
+Some 20 lbs lighter than a JAP, but with the same stroke 84 x 90, it was hoped to be extremely competitive.
 The cylinder head was almost identical to that of an HRD Vincent and embodied all the best aspects along with a few refinements.

 There was no magneto as such.
 The motor was timed from the flywheel with an electronic receiver inside the crankcase to pick up the pulse as used in some road racing engines at that time.